JimHinson/automationUniversityV3/README.md

 <H1> Welcome to the Automation University 3.0 </H1>
 by Jean Pierre-Louis with his assistant, Jim Hinson

+You will need:
+* Create an account here: https://www.wa-staging.net/wa-auth/login
-You will need to register for this course: webassign 0090 8124
+* Register for this course: webassign 0283 9281

 You can find our wiki here:
 https://wiki.cengage.com/display/PQA/Cengage+Automation+University